Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Participating in decentralized finance (DeFi) requires doing a lot of due diligence (DD).
-Security is one of the most important issues you shouldn't slack on when it comes to doing your DD, and in this article, we'll enumerate some things to check before clicking the "deposit" button on a DeFi platform.
+Security is one of the most important issues users shouldn't slack on when it comes to doing their DD, and in this article, Hubble will enumerate some things to check before clicking the "deposit" button on a DeFi platform.

-In our previous article on DeFi security best practices, we detailed a few things you can do to reduce the risk of being personally exploited.
-In this article, we'll cover some things you can do to check if the DeFi protocol you trust your funds with is taking security seriously.
+In a previous article on DeFi security best practices, the protocol detailed a few things users can do to reduce the risk of being personally exploited.
+This article will cover some things every user can do to check if a DeFi protocol is taking security seriously.

 Context: How Smart Contracts are Like Vending Machines